drhsqlite/fossil-mirror/www/containers.md

 can afford the space of Podman or Docker, we strongly recommend using either of them over the much lower-level `systemd-container` infrastructure.
-You’re getting a considerable amount of value for the higher runtime cost; it isn’t simply overhead for little return.
+You’re getting a considerable amount of value for the higher runtime cost; it isn’t pointless overhead.

 (Incidentally, these are essentially the same reasons why we no longer talk about the `crun` tool underpinning Podman in this document.
-It’s even more limited, making it even more difficult to administer while providing no runtime size advantage.
+It’s even more limited than `nspawn`, making it even more difficult to administer while providing no runtime size advantage.
 The `runc` tool underpinning Docker is even worse on this score, being scarcely easier to use than `crun` while having a much larger footprint.)